shaunrainer/laravel-docker/readme.md

 ```
 $ cd auth
 $ composer install
-$ cp .env.example .env
-$ php artisan key:generate
 ```

 Setup laravel content
 ```
 $ cd content
 $ composer install
-$ cp .env.example .env
 ```

-For this example you will be best copying the .env key across each microservice in the future we will look at just having 1 .env file :)

 Start Docker
 ```